JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7959 days**.

-And here is a just a random fact -  **Hang On Sloopy is the official rock song of Ohio.**.
+And here is a just a random fact -  **Bernd Eilts, a German artist, turns dried cow manure into wall clocks and small sculptures.
+He is now expanding his business to include cow dung wrist watches**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)